Naruki-Ichihara/pytop_docs/docs/Getting-started/Installing-pytop.md

 # Installing pytop

 :::warning
-pytop do not support winodws.
+pytop do not support python in windows.
 Please use WSL2.
 :::

 ## Dependencies